Klinsman00/ProjectCleanbot/JOURNAL.md

-#September 2nd to September 7th
+# September 2nd to September 7th: Researching and studying

 Thought that i only had to write journal then i can start but after asking questions in forge_help, a friend and claude AI, found out that I need a wiring diagram,